neomjs/neo/README.md

 > So, what are the most expensive tasks we are dealing with?

-The answer is simple: a framework and the apps which we build with it.
+The answer is simple: a Framework and the Apps which we build with it.

 Neo.mjs moves most parts of the framework and your App(s) including their Components into an Application Worker.